fsek/docs/source/git/git.rst

 Git
 ===

-This where you meet git gud.
+This where you meet git gods.

 .. toctree::
   :maxdepth: 1